 Common types of physiological functions

-This is a growing list of types of body’s biological/physiological functions commonly measured by medical devices
+This is a growing list of types of the body’s biological/physiological functions commonly measured by medical devices.

 - Body temperature

 - EKG / ECG (electrocardiogram) – measures the electrical activity of the heart muscle, providing information on the heart’s response to physical exertion

 - EEG (electroencephalography) – measures electrical activity in the brain

 - EMG (electromyography) – measures electrical activity of muscles